Published: 18 Jun 2019

 Some of the most common tools used for performance testing are listed below:

-1. LoadNinja: This tool allows for creating scriptless sophisticated load tests and results in reduced testing time.
+1. LoadNinja: This tool allows for creating scriptless load tests and results in reduced testing time.
 LoadNinja helps the teams to increase the test coverage without compromising on the quality.
 Also, it removes the efforts which are necessary for script translation, dynamic correlation, and script scrubbing.

 2. JMeter: JMeter is an open-source tool used for running performance and load tests.
 This helps to analyze and measure the performance of a range of web and web service applications.